-Join Greg Sowell for an in-depth discussion in this video Distance vector, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Distance vector, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Distance vector was one of the first dynamic…routing methods.…Routes are advertised as vectors of distance and direction.…For each route, the metric used is distance…while direction is defined as the next top router…to reach the destination.…The distance is defined as how many hops…or routers that must be traversed to reach…a destination.…Each router will pass on it's distance to reach various…destinations to all of it's neighbors.…It's for this reason that distance vectors process…of sharing routes is often referred to as…routing by rumor.…